Assault on Harrenhal

 The loss of Harrenhal shocked Aegon II and encouraged the blacks, who soon after won at the Burning Mill and Stone Hedge.
 House Blackwood and other river lords gathered at Harrenhal, which was where Daemon approved of Blood and Cheese to avenge the death of Rhaenyra's son, Lucerys.

-When Daemon learned that Ser Criston Cole and Prince Aemon Targaryen had left King's Landing to retake Harrenhal, the blacks abandoned the castle and the rivermen marched to meet the westermen of Lord Jason Lannister at the Red Fork.
-While Cole and Aemond retook Harrenhal without bloodshed, their absence contributed to the fall of King's Landing to Daemon and Rhaenyra.
-The fates of Simon Strong and his grandsons are unknown, although the line of Lord Larys Strong ended during the Hour of the Wolf.
+When Daemon learned that Ser Criston Cole and Prince Aemond Targaryen had left King's Landing to retake Harrenhal, the blacks abandoned the castle and the rivermen marched to meet the westermen of Lord Jason Lannister at the Red Fork.
+While Criston and Aemond retook Harrenhal without bloodshed, their absence contributed to the fall of King's Landing to Daemon and Rhaenyra.
+Aemond ordered the executions of Simon Strong and his kin, although he spared Alys Rivers.

 We have friends in the riverlands, though not all of them dare show their colors yet.
 We need a place where they can gather, a toehold on the mainland large enough to house a sizeable host, and strong enough to hold against whatever forces the usurper can send against us.
 Here.
 Harrenhal.—Daemon Targaryen to the black council

 - ↑ 1.0 1.1 1.2 1.3 1.4 1.5 The Princess and the Queen.

 - ↑ 2.0 2.1 Fire & Blood, The Dying of the Dragons - Rhaenyra Triumphant.